jayflo/avro-map/README.md

 # avro-map

-This package (currently) provides a single method for traversing an AVRO schema.
-The traversal will automatically populate all type names with their definitions.
-That is, given a named type
+This package (currently) provides a single method for easily traversing an AVRO schema.
+The traversal will automatically resolve all named references with their definitions.
+That is, when the traversal encounters the full name `A.B.C` in the schema, it will provide the definition, e.g.

 ```js
 {